PrefectHQ/prefect/docs/guide/PINs/README.md

 ## [PIN-8: Event-Driven / Listener Flows](PIN-8-Listener-Flows.md)

-A proposal for kicking off flow runs in response to events that arrive in an irregular stream.
+A proposal for event-driven or long-running flows that run in response to events that arrive in an irregular stream.

 **Status:** Pending